 7. Don’t forget your neck!

 Our necks can sometimes get neglected when it comes to skincare, and can quite often be an afterthought once we’ve applied product to our face.
 The skin on your neck can be a tell-tale sign of ageing, so you should always make sure you include it in your skincare regime.
-If you don’t want to buy a separate neck cream, try a product with a dual purpose like our Face & Decolletage Firming Serum.

 8. Give your eyes some special treatment